compiler-explorer/compiler-explorer/README.md

 can use the `bin/ce_install install compilers` command in the [infra](https://github.com/compiler-explorer/infra) project to install all or some of the compilers.
 Compilers installed in this way can be loaded through the configuration in `etc/config/*.amazon.properties`.
-If you need to deploy in a completely offline environment, you may need to remove some parts of the configuration that are pulled from `www.godbolt.ms@443`.
+If you need to deploy in a completely offline environment, you may need to remove some parts of the configuration that are pulled from `godbolt.org@443/gpu` and `godbolt.org@443/winprod`.

 When running in a corporate setting the URL shortening service can be replaced by an internal one if the default storage driver isn't appropriate for your environment.
 To do this, add a new module in `lib/shortener/myservice.js` and set the